hrishim/llvl_prog1_book/src/integer_inst.md

 Arrays are a convenient way to store a list of the same type of object.
 When an operation is to be performed on all elements of a array it is typically done in a loop.
 Programmers can easily read/write to each item in the list by using the register + offset, pre-indexed, or post-indexed modes of addressing.

-One common programming error is to access beyond the end of an array.
+One common programming error is to access memory beyond the end of an array.
 The dotted region in the figure represents memory that is outside the array.
 Programmer should be careful to only access memory locations that are part of the program.
 Accessing memory outside the locations representing the program's data may not cause the program to crash always.
-But may cause subtle errors and crashes that are difficult to debug.
+But it is an error and can cause crashes that are difficult to debug.

 We will now look at a program that has 32-bit integers stored in an array.
 The program will add all the integers in the array and print their sum.
 Our program is organized as follows:
 - The address of the first element of the array is stored in the register x4